slingr-stack/slingr-docs/content/en/extending/endpoints/community_endpoints.md

 weight: 5
 ---

-Here you can find the list of the community endpoints:
+Here you can find the list of the community legacy services:

 - [Apidaze](https://github.com/slingr-stack/apidaze-endpoint)
 - [Authorize.Net](https://github.com/slingr-stack/authorize-net-endpoint)